-Is there some advice in your book?
-Well, yeah, so that's about specific recipes.
-Oh, yeah.
-So Part four is totally dedicated to nutrition.
-It has things like a shopping list, how to stop your larder practical tips for things like when you're eating out or on holiday, and it's got over 30 of my own recipes in there, which are all totally plant based, can be made gluten free oil free. low in sugar, oil and salt.
+Is there some advice in your book about specific recipes, or?

+Yeah, so part four is totally dedicated to nutrition.
+It has things like a shopping list, how to stock your larder, practical tips for things like when you're eating out or on holiday, and it's got over 30 of my own recipes in there, which are all totally plant based, can be made gluten free, oil free, low in sugar, oil and salt.
 That's what I called SOS, salt, oil and sugar.
-These are things we want to minimise and actually maximise things like lemon lime, herbs and spices, which are the most antioxidant rich of all food groups, and really lots of vinegars and things like that which don't add extra calories that can add lovely flavour to dishes.
+These are things we want to minimise and actually maximise things like lemon, lime, herbs and spices, which are the most antioxidant rich of all food groups, and really lots of vinegars and things like that which don't add extra calories but can add lovely flavour to dishes.

-Okay.
-Me whoever that is says Could you talk about the connection between PCOS and infertility?
+Me, whoever that is, says, could you talk about the connection between PCOS and infertility?